isa-gdt/clinic-cloud/README.md

 To set up the database, you need to run migrations or load the database dump.

 #### Run Migrations
-To run Laravel migrations, use the following command:

 ```bash
   make migrate